fraeli78/my_website/content/authors/admin/_index.md

 As modern technology is my passion, I have continued to work on projects centered around GIS, WebGIS, Database handling, and Python.
 Just to name a few.

+Recently, I have strongly completed the 1st level Master's degree in Cyber Security to improve my knowledge.

 I am happily married and I live in Pontedera, Italy.
 I love nature, travelling, and, walking with my labrador in the parks.